 The distribution policy of each Fund is to distribute enough of its net income and net realized capital gains each year so that it will not have to pay income tax under the Tax Act.
+A Fund may also distribute returns of capital.
+A Fund may pay a distribution of net income, net capital gains and/or returns of capital at such time or times as we, acting as manager, in our discretion, determine.
 When a Fund pays a distribution to holders of Units of a particular class, the holder is entitled to the proportionate amount of that distribution based on the number of Units held by the holder of that class of the Fund.